ethanabrooks/dissertation/policy-iteration.typ

 === Comparison of Different Language Models
  While our lab lacks the
-resources to do a full study of scaling properties, we did compare several language models of varying size (Fig. <fig:language-models>).
-See Table @tab:llms for details about these models.
+resources to do a full study of scaling properties, we did compare several language models of varying size (see @fig:language-models).
+See @tab:llms for details about these models.
 Both `code-davinci-002` and `code-cushman-001` are variations of the Codex language model.
 The exact number of parameters in these models is proprietary according to OpenAI, but #cite(<chen_evaluating_2021>)